rhildred/Greenfoot-5thingsAboutObjects/README.md

 ##Thing 3

 To use an object, I perform some behavior on it, in the above case withdrawing.
 Depending on the specialization of the account, I do withdrawing in slightly different ways.
-Performing the same behavior with an object in different specialized ways is called polymorphism.
+Performing the same behavior with an object in different specialized ways is called **polymorphism**.

 #My First Game